If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Whether your tattoo took multiple sessions from a renowned tattoo artist or it was a stick n’ poke courtesy of an old friend, all new tats have something in common: they have to be carefully tended to, and that starts with using the best soaps for tattoos.
+Whether your tattoo took multiple sessions from a renowned tattoo artist or a stick n’ poke courtesy of an old friend, all new tats have something in common: they have to be carefully tended to, and that starts with using the best tattoo soaps.

 “What most people don’t realize is that a tattoo is effectively an open wound and must be kept very clean,” says celebrity tattoo artist Dr. Woo.
 “However, there are so many soaps with different chemicals and ingredients that can be abrasive, irritate the skin or even lead to infection.
 To minimize the chance of an adverse reaction, it’s vital the soap being used is as clean and simple as possible, using the best quality ingredients.”

 To keep your tattoo fresh, clean and healthy while healing (a process that typically takes about 14 days), suds up with one of the best soaps for tattoos.
 Woo recommends always understanding the ingredients, especially if you have sensitive skin.
 You’re probably better off steering clear of your typical hand and body soap since most are filled with fragrances and ingredients that can cause more harm than good.
 If you are typically somebody who has allergies to specific products, remember that the best tattoo soap for somebody else might not be the best for you.
 All of our skin is different, so it might take a little time to find an option that works ideally for your skin type.